kiritigowda/help/README.md

 ### imageDataBase
 This folder contains the scripts required to image data base to run inference using AMDOVX Neural Network Extension Library

+### radeonInferenceInstaller
+This folder contains the scripts required to install and run inference using AMDOVX Neural Network Extension Library server and client